mattmakesmaps/uw-pce-final/README.md

 # uw-pce-final

-matt kenny final project for uw-pce
+matt kenny final project for uw-pce course one.

 Use the `trips-for-route` endpoint: https://api.pugetsound.onebusaway.org/api/where/trips-for-route/1_100224.json?key=TEST